sktsakibur25/Visual-Analysis-of-Steam-Games/readme.md

 Tableau public dashboard link: https://public.tableau.com/app/profile/sakibur.rahman5899/viz/GameDataVisualization_17644487283440/Dashboard2

+I have used 35357 rows of game data for the analysis

 The goal of this dashboard is to analyze video-game market trends using scraped game-level data from [SteamDB](https://steamdb.info/).
 It focuses on highlighting: